 We understand how stressful it can be to go through a breakdown of the relationship.
 You need strong and flexible guidance and support to help you navigate the road ahead.
 Our experienced team, headed up by an Accredited Specialist in Family Law, regularly appear in the Federal Circuit Court and Family Court and can provide you with assistance for a range of matters relating to family law and de facto relationships.

 An Accredited Specialist is a solicitor that the Law Society of New South Wales has recognised as an expert in their area of practice.
 For our solicitor director, Michael Seton, to achieve this recognition, he has demonstrated exceptional skill in the area of family law and is now held to a higher standard of education, constantly expanding his knowledge base and keeping up-to-date with the latest developments in this complex field.
 The Law Society set rigorous assessments of his communication, problem solving, client relations and, of course, knowledge of the law.
 Michael holds himself to this higher standard and has the upmost respect for the Accredited Specialist Scheme and what that means for his clients.

 The matters that our Central Coast law firm can assist you with include:

 - Legal separation issues.

 - Property settlements.

 - Spousal maintenance.

 - Domestic and family violence and apprehended violence orders (AVOs).

-- Parenting arrangements including who the child lives with (previously known as custody) and who the child spends time with (previously known as access or visitation).
+- Parenting arrangements including who the child lives with (previously known as custody) and who the child spends time with (previously known as visitation).

 - Parenting Plans.